nucypher/nucypher/docs/source/support/faq.rst

 Q: How do we verify that Ursula has performed the re-encryption correctly?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Every time Ursula produces a re-encryption result, she computes a zero-knowledge proof that proves that the re-encryption she just performed is correct, without disclosing any kind of secret information.
-This  correctness proof is publicly verifiable, so in the event
+Every time Ursula produces a re-encryption result, she computes a zero-knowledge proof that proves that the re-encryption she just performed is correct,
+without disclosing any kind of secret information.
+This  correctness proof is publicly verifiable, so if
 someone detects incorrect re-encryptions coming from an Ursula, these faulty proofs can be sent to a smart contract that will slash the stake
 associated with that Ursula.
 However, in a normal scenario, with Ursula working correctly, there’s no need for correctness proofs to be
 submitted on-chain.